Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 Find your best options in less than 2 minutes

-How Much Does Equipment Breakdown Coverage Cost?
+How Much Does Equipment Breakdown Coverage Cost in 2026?

 Typical Costs at a Glance